 Segou is the capital of the ancient Bambara kingdom — and the start of the tourism trail in Mali.

-From here, tourists can travel down a river through the arid lands of Mali to Mopti and Gao, finally reaching the magical and historic region of Timbuktu.
-And how many tourists have you had in your boat today?
+From here, tourists can travel down the river through the arid lands of Mali to Mopti and Gao, finally reaching the magical and historic region of Timbuktu.

-OUSMANE AG RHISSA: (Through translator) If you compare this period to the past, it's the opening of the season and there should be lots and lots of tourists in all the towns in all directions.
-It is true there is not one single tourist now.
+"If you compare this period to the past, it's the opening of the season and there should be lots and lots of tourists in all the towns in Mali in all directions," says Ousmane Ag Rhissa, Mali's minister of handicrafts and tourism.
+"If we do compare, it is true there is not one single tourist now."

-FORD: In the capital city of Bamako, only two of Dalla Sininta's four tailors have come in today.
-There isn't enough work for the others.
+In Bamako, Mali's capital, only two of Dalla Sininta's four tailors have come to work on a recent day: There isn't enough work for the others.
 It's the wedding season, usually the busiest time of year for clothing stores like this one.

-DALLA SININTA: The customers don't come because of the lack of money.
-People don't have money.
-And the country is not working.
+"The customers don't come because of the lack of money," she says.
+"People don't have money.
+The country is not working."

 The small money-changing kiosk up the road is struggling to find tourists with the much-needed foreign currency.
-Everyone is quickly beginning to feel the pinch.
+Everyone is beginning to feel the pinch.